Wrecked (2010 film): Production

-At the film's global premiere, which took place on 15 October 2010 at Emirates Palace as part of the Abu Dhabi Film Festival, Adrien Brody spoke candidly about why he chose to work on a project with a novice feature film director: "I believed that Michael had the ability to make something special.
+At the film's global premiere, which took place on October 15, 2010, at Emirates Palace as part of the Abu Dhabi Film Festival, Adrien Brody spoke candidly about why he chose to work on a project with a novice feature film director: "I believed that Michael had the ability to make something special.
 And I had a blueprint to work with from the script, and in the conversations that Michael and I had.
 You can't just make safe bets.
 Even directors and actors who do great work, do not always do great work.
 And I don't feel like you can wait around until someone of note comes to you and says come work with me.
 You have to seek out new things that inspire you.
 The key to this working is that he really didn't have to babysit me.
 You have to have trust in each other, and I trust Michael."

 Reception

 Wrecked received mixed to favorable reviews from film critics.
 Rotten Tomatoes rates the film 48% with an average score of 5.3 out of 10, based on 27 reviews.
 Metacritic, which uses a weighted score, gives the film a score of 61 out of 100, indicating "generally favorable reviews", based on 10 reviews.

 Writing for IndieWire and giving it a "B" grade, Eric Kohn calls Adrien Brody's performance "committed" and Michael Greenspan's debut "has the stable definition of a one-act play" but finds the film "falls apart when it starts to repeat itself", but that "Brody's engagement with the material prevents "Wrecked" from falling apart."
 Kirk Honeycutt of The Hollywood Reporter calls the film "never less than gripping", saying it "builds tension steadily", "is visually inventive", not tedious, and yet "comes up a bit flat with a perfunctory ending where something more feral or dramatic is needed."

-Contrastingly, Brad Brevett describes the conclusion as "interesting", but complains of the film going in circles too much of the time, arguing that the story is too small for a feature film, while conceding that Adrien Brody gives "a solid performance, despite having very little to work with."
+Contrastingly, Brad Brevett of ComingSoon describes the conclusion as "interesting", but complains of the film going in circles too much of the time, arguing that the story is too small for a feature film, while conceding that Adrien Brody gives "a solid performance, despite having very little to work with."
 Alex DiVicenzo concurs: "Christopher Dodd's script would have benefited from a few more twists and turns; something that puts the man in peril but remains grounded in reality to avoid taking the viewer out of the movie.
 Director Michael Greenspan does the best that he can with what he has, aided in no small part by the fine cinematography by James Liston."
 In a very brief New York Times review, Jeannette Catsoulis also complains that the film moves slowly at first and lacks suspense.